DrTeamRocks/wpkg-php/README.md

-# WPKG config generator on PHP
+# WPKG XML configuration generator, created in PHP language

 Prototype of library for generating of configs for WPKG project.
+Check [links](#some-links) for more info about WPKG.

 ## Examples